 Am I missing a motivational gem?
-Help me out, and please reveal your favorite short motivational messages in Comments.
+Help me out, and please reveal your favorite short motivational messages in the comments section.
 Although I could research this subject forever, I’m going to take my own advice in this blog and aim for excellence, not perfection!

 Thoughts from Readers

-Readers have spoken!
-As a result of their inspiring words (see “Comments”), I’m adding 2 more motivating messages to this blog.
+The readers have spoken!
+As a result of their inspiring words, I’m adding two more motivating messages to this blog.

 (c) Meg Selig, 2014